djmattyg007/WebFramework/README.txt

 configuration is completely exstensible.

 This framework is a work in progress.
-It is still missing a lot of things, and as such is currently just at v0.5.5.
+It is still missing a lot of things, and as such is currently just at v0.6.0.
 The following is a list of things that are still missing or still need work:
 - A base design.
 It is still incredibly basic.
 The top priority is getting the top nav bar working correctly.
 Dropdown menus need to be supported, for example.
 I'm probably going to have to re-work it to use recursive functions.
 - Documentation.
 I have not had time to write any yet.
 The first focus will be to ensure all functions in all core classes have proper PHPDoc.
-- The model layer has not yet been implemented in any way, shape or form, and there is no way to perform any sort of database access in user-based code at present.
+- The model layer still needs a bit of work.
+The DatabaseSave trait has not been tested in any way.

 Notes:
 - I've made the decision to only make translation available within views.
 I